Read time : 5 min

 Reimagining the crest

-This naming direction then went on to inform the rest of the visual identity.
-The original family crest features three moorcocks, a red grouse native to British heather moorlands with a distinctive bright orange eyebrow.
+This historical narrative went on to directly inform the visual identity strategy.
+The original Middlemore family crest features the moorcock, a red grouse native to British heather moorlands with a distinctive bright orange eyebrow.

-This bird became the foundation for the new identity, with the logo mark drawing from the moorcock silhouette and abstracted into a refined, forward-looking emblem.
-The feather forms subtly suggest ‘new horizons’, reinforcing a sense of progress and perspective.
+This bird became the foundation for the new identity, abstracting its silhouette into a refined, forward-looking emblem.
+The clean feather form subtly indicates forward momentum, acting as a stamp of corporate quality while reinforcing a sense of progress, precision and confidence.

 A black bird silhouette with spread wings next to the partial text Mi on an orange background.